Léon Bel

-Léon Bel (28 July 1878 – 19 July 1957) was a French businessman.
+Léon Bel (28 July 1878 – 19 July 1957) was a French businessman known for creating The Laughing Cow cheese brand.

 Early life

 Léon Bel was born on 28 July 1878 in Orgelet in rural France.
 His father, Jules Bel, was a cheese maker who created the Bel Group.

 He served in the French Army during World War I.

 Career

 Bel took over the Bel Group from his father.
 With Swiss cheese makers, he learned how to make cheese that would keep.
 In 1921, he launched the brand known as The Laughing Cow.

 Death

 He died on 19 July 1957 in Paris, France.